 About Harris Seeds

-The Harris Seeds company began its catalog operation in 1879.
-It evolved from the efforts of Joseph Harris, an English immigrant who became extremely successful in the selection of superior strains of vegetables and grains.
+The Harris Seeds company began catalog operation in 1879.
+It evolved from the efforts of Joseph Harris, an English immigrant who was extremely successful in the selection of superior strains of vegetables and grains.

 Joseph Harris settled in the Genesee Valley Region of Western New York in the 1850’s.
 His success as a seedsman led to the beginning of Harris Seeds in 1879.
 The company became widely popular because of his basic business philosophy – "offer my customers a quality product at a fair price and they will return."